sdockray/website-spd/about.md

 ## About this website

 This website is an ongoing exercise in self-documentation.
 It is a static site built with [mkdocs](https://www.mkdocs.org/), which is typically used to document software projects.

+- The mkdocs config is kept in one repository: https://github.com/sdockray/mkdocs-spd
+- The website content is kept in another: https://github.com/sdockray/website-spd

+[An action](https://github.com/sdockray/website-spd/blob/main/.github/workflows/ci.yml) builds the website on every content push.